zeppe-lin/pkgmk/README.md

   * Use pigz(1) for both manpage and archive compression if available in PATH

-See git log for the full history.
+See git log for full history.

 Original sources: https://git.crux.nu/tools/pkgutils.git

+---

 REQUIREMENTS
 ============